-Shu-Yi Oei teaches and writes in the areas of tax law and policy, bankruptcy law, and regulation of economic activity.
-She is the inaugural holder of the Hoffman F. Fuller Professorship in Tax Law at Tulane Law School.
-Oei is the recipient of Tulane’s 2014 Felix Frankfurter Distinguished Teaching award, the law school’s highest teaching honor.
+Shu-Yi Oei teaches and writes in the areas of tax policy and economic regulation.
+She joined the Boston College Law School faculty in 2017 after having taught at Tulane Law School from 2009-2017.
+At Tulane, she was the inaugural holder of the Hoffman F. Fuller Professorship in Tax Law and also received the 2014 Felix Frankfurter Distinguished Teaching award, Tulane Law School’s highest teaching honor.

-Before entering academia, Oei practiced tax law in Boston for six years.
-Her practice included advising clients on federal, state and international tax matters, transactional tax planning, and tax controversies.
-Oei received her AB from Brown University and her JD from Harvard Law School.
-She also holds a Master of Theological Studies from Harvard Divinity School.
+Before joining the Tulane faculty, Oei practiced tax law in Boston for six years.
+Her practice included advising clients on federal, state and cross-border tax matters, transactional tax planning and tax controversies.
+In addition to her law degree, Oei holds a Master of Theological Studies from Harvard Divinity School.